 What did you learn by publishing several books with traditional secular and Christian houses?

 I've met and built relationships with a bunch of fun, smart, hardworking people in publishing.
 But I also think it's weird that making a book (from idea to bookshelf) is usually an eighteen-month process.
 These houses all employ an army of full-time employees with health benefits and cubicles, most of whom are away at a conference when you try to call them on the telephone.
 The publishing industry loves conferences.
-We figured we could handle this on our own and potentially have a lot more fun doing it.
+We figured we could handle this on our own—with some very niche books and on a very small scale—and potentially have a lot more fun doing it.

 Are you bitter?